AdobeDocs/campaign-classic.en/help/installation/using/about-fda.md

 In order to use this capability, prerequisites are listed below:

-* **Configuration**: except for Snowflake, you need an **on-premise** or **hybrid** hosting model to set up Federated Data Access.
-[Learn more](../../installation/using/hosting-models.md)
+* **Configuration**: the list of compatible external database depend on your [hosting model](../../installation/using/hosting-models.md).
 * **External database version**: you need to have an external database that is compatible with the Adobe Campaign FDA module.

-The list of database systems and compatible versions is detailed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md#FederatedDataAccessFDA).
+    The list of database systems and compatible versions per hosting model is detailed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md#FederatedDataAccessFDA).

 * **Permissions**: users must also have the [necessary permissions](../../installation/using/remote-database-access-rights.md) in Adobe Campaign and on the external database.